webix-hub/docs/data/api/datastore_onafteradd_event.md

 	fires after adding item to datastore

 @params:
-- id		number/string		clientside ID of the new data item
+- id		number,string		clientside ID of the new data item
 - index		number				index, at which new item was added

 @example: